ankith26/My-PyChess/README.md

 - [ ] Resizing The Screen
 - [ ] Support For Touch Screen
 - [ ] Bundling The Executables For All Major Platforms (Windows, Linux, Mac)
+- [ ] InGame feature to update to the latest version of the code on github.

 And this list goes on.........